 Shallow rivers running over red rock, forming natural jacuzzis perfect for bathing on a sunny day.
 Swimming holes, waterfalls, stunning countryside for exploring on foot or on horseback, and local people who don’t seem to care if you are there or not.
 All this creates a wonderful spot to discover – quiet and peaceful, authentic and beautiful.

-Las Gachas is the name given to a natural spring whose water which runs along a stretch of flat rock where the flow of water has created pools or jacuzzis.
+Las Gachas is the name given to a natural spring whose water which runs along a stretch of flat rock where the flow of water has created natural plunge pools or jacuzzis.
 The river is shallow, perhaps just a centimetre or two deep, and the rock shines a dark red beneath the water.
 The pools vary in depth, some several metres deep, most between 50 cm and 1 metre 50 cm.
 The water is clear (although muddies after heavy rain) and in most jacuzzis you can see the bottom – although the water gets cooler and darker the deeper it is!

 Shallower pools are warmer as the sun heats the smooth rock, which in turn warms the water.
 On a bright sunny day, the water is warmest in the afternoon, but in June when I visited rain after lunch was common, so a morning visit to Las Gachas was best.
 Sandals are useful as the rocks get slippery underneath, and I was never quite sure what lurked at the bottom of the deep jacuzzis!

-If you are in a couple you can find a pool big enough for two, or mini pools perfect for one.
+If you are in a couple you can find a plunge pool big enough for two, or mini pools perfect for one.
 Larger pools fit families or groups – there is something for everyone here!

 If you like a bit more adventure, at the end of the stretch of Jacuzzis the water finally drops into a cave which you can shimmy into and underneath the rock to emerge a couple of metres later.
 Close by, a steep, muddy climb down to a pretty waterfall is worth it if you’re brave enough, but it’s a difficult trip by yourself.
 In my case, José led the way and guided us through the tunnel and down to the waterfall.
 He was more than happy though to share the route with others who did want to go alone, and gave detailed instructions to anyone who asked.